grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

 established, so that the oldest connection is at the start of the list.

-Each connection will store the peer's MAX_CONCURRENT_STREAMS setting reported by the transport.
+Each connection will store the peer's MAX_CONCURRENT_STREAMS setting reported by the transport (see [Interaction Between Transport and Subchannel](#interaction-between-transport-and-subchannel) below for details).
 It will also track how many RPCs are currently in flight on the connection.

 The subchannel will also track one in-flight connection attempt, which will be unset if no connection attempt is currently in flight.